PyconUK/2016.pyconuk.org/content/index.md

 the whole Python community, from web developers to hardware engineers, from professionals to hobbyists.
 There will be an [education programme](/teachers/) for teachers, and an [expanded research programme](/research/) aimed at researchers from the humanities, arts and scientists.
+The children's day returns too, and we'll publish more details of that soon.

 We're a community-led, volunteer-run conference, and this means we want you to be involved.
 If you'd like to give a talk or run a workshop, please see our